nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/dist_classandfare.jpg "KDE for 'Fare'")<br>

-### 2. Clean the Dataset
+### 2. Clean and Organize
-Next, I clean and organize my dataset so it is easy to work with.
-This includes tasks like dealing with NULL values, checking for errors, transforming skewed features, renaming unintuitive columns or values, removing outliers, and engineering new features.<br>
+I identified several issues while exploring the dataset.
+I prefer to clean these up before exploring relationships between variables.<br>

-For this dataset, I listed out six tasks:
+For this dataset, I needed to:
-- Address Nulls
+- Address NaNs
 - Split 'Cabin' into deck and room number
 - Split 'Name' into title and last name
-- Use 'Ticket', 'ParCh', and 'SibSp' to determine if passengers were alone or in a party
+- Use 'Ticket', 'ParCh', and 'SibSp' to determine if passengers were traveling alone or in a group
-- Rename, drop, and re-order columns
-- Convert ordered factor columns to numeric<br>
+- Streamline (drop/rename columns, change dtypes, etc)<br>

-**Figure 4.** I used the string matching libarary, re, to separate deck and room number in 'Cabin'.<br>
+**Figure 3.** I used the string matching libarary, re, to parse deck and cabin number from 'Cabin'.<br>

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/deck_split.png "Splitting 'Cabin' into 'Deck' and 'Rm_Num'")<br>

-**Figure 5.** 'Title' was easy to pull from 'Name' but included a lot of low frequency results ("Col", "Jonkheer", "Rev").
+**Figure 4.** 'Title' was easy to pull from 'Name' but included several low frequency results ("Col", "Jonkheer", "Rev").
 I reduced 'Title' to values that occurred more than 10 times and changed all outliers to "Other".<br>

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/name_split.png "Splitting 'Name' into 'Title' and 'Last'")<br>